Let's Talk

 Step-by-Step Guide on How To Build An AI Agent

-It needs a well-structured approach, not just the simple integration of large language models.
+Developing an AI agent requires a well-structured approach beyond the simple integration of large language models.
 Below, we have discussed the steps involved in creating a successful AI agent.
-So, continue reading to know.
+Read on.

-1️⃣ Define The Purpose And Environment
+1️⃣ Define The Purpose and Environment

 2️⃣ Choose The Right Architecture